4lefts/decoySchool/src/pages/nursery.md

 ## Nursery Prospectus

 To read and download our First Steps Nursery Prospectus please click [here] [3]
 <a id="down"></a>

 ## Admissions to First Steps Nursery

-Pre-School children aged 3+ are entitled to 15 hours of ** free ** provision a week.
-In addition to this, parents have the option to pay for extra hours, providing there are spaces available; this could be a lunch club, a morning session, an afternoon session or, as with funded hours, a combination of sessions.
+At Decoy we can offer, subject to availability, up to fifteen hours, using your early years funding.
+We can also offer, subject to availabilty, up to thirty hours, using extended entitlement for those who meet the government criteria, please click [here][5] for further information.

+You can also request additional hours that will be charged at a rate of £4 an hour.

+Nursury children can also access breakfast and after school clubs.
+If this is something you are iterested in, please contact <a href="mailto:tbull@decoyschool.co.uk">Tania Bull</a>.
 We very much hope this will help our busy families as this gives the option of longer sessions and whole day provision.

+For more information on Nursery Admissions please click [here][1].

 ## Session Times
-Morning Session: 8:55am - 11:30am
+Morning Session: 9:00am - 12:00am

-Lunch Club: 11:30am - 1:00pm
+Lunch Club: 12:00am - 1:00pm

 Afternoon Session: 1:00pm - 3:30pm

-## Sesssion Costs

-(As of April 2017)

-Additional hours are charged half termly

-AM/PM Session: £10.00 each

-Lunch Time Session: £6.00 each

-For more information on Nursery Admissions please click [here][1].

 ** Devon County Council - Early Years & Childcare Website - please click [here][4]. **